 Waste No Food is a web-based and mobile marketplace allowing excess food to be donated from the food service industry to qualified charities that work with the needy.
 It consists of a web app and a mobile app that allow farms, restaurants, cafeterias, hotels, and grocery stores to post excess food in real time.
 Local charities and nonprofit organizations can see what is available near them and claim the food online or on the app, then arrange transportation and food handling with the donor.
 It requires no advance planning other than downloading and signing up for the app, which is free for all to use.

-You can join the Waste No Food movement by visiting www.WasteNoFood.org or by downloading the app!
+You can join the Waste No Food movement today!
+Get started by downloading the app.
 Search “waste no food” in the iTunes or Google Play store on your smartphone or tablet, and click “install.”
-If you are a donor, just enter your business’s name and a password you wouldn’t mind sharing with your colleagues, since more than one person might be posting donations.
-If you are a charity, you will need your 501(c)(3) number, and we will send our resident dietitian nutritionist out to talk with you about proper food handling procedures when using the app.
-Either way, be sure to set your notifications to “on” or “urgent” so that you’ll get an alert when a donation is available, or when someone claims your donation.
+If you are a donor, enter your name or your business’s name and create a password.
+If you are a charity, you will need to enter your 501(c)(3) number and arrange a site visit (through us) with a dietitian to talk with you about proper food handling procedures when using the app.
+Be sure to set your notifications to “on” or “urgent” so that you’ll get an alert when a donation is available, or when someone claims your donation.

 from being held liable for problems caused by food they donate in good faith to charities, as does Florida law, via the the Jack Davis Florida Restaurant Lend a Helping Hand Act of 2008.
 Third, the Waste No Food app tracks the food each donor posts in order to facilitate tax deductions.
 And as a bonus, the donors can have the satisfaction of knowing that instead of throwing out perfectly good food (and paying for that disposal), they are instead providing quality food for hungry people.